cvmfs/doc-cvmfs/cpt-quickstart.rst

 Mac OS X
 ~~~~~~~~

-On Mac OS X, CernVM-FS is based on `macFUSE <http://osxfuse.github.io>`_.
-It is not integrated with autofs hence mount the individual repositories using
+Due to the lack of autofs on macOS, mount the individual repositories manually like

 ::

-    sudo mkdir -p /cvmfs/cms.cern.ch
+    sudo mkdir -p /cvmfs/cvmfs-config.cern.ch
-    sudo mount -t cvmfs cms.cern.ch /cvmfs/cms.cern.ch
+    sudo mount -t cvmfs cvmfs-config.cern.ch /cvmfs/cvmfs-config.cern.ch

+For optimal configuration settings, mount the config repository before any other repositories.

 Create default.local
 ~~~~~~~~~~~~~~~~~~~~